-Trygd's Claims Department is responsible for handling all claims and only claims employees may deal with claims matters or advise claimants in specific claim cases.
+Trygd's Claims Department is responsible for handling all claims and only claims employees deal with claims matters or advise claimants in specific claim cases.
 Technical provisions to cover future payments for claims arising are calculated using appropriate and generally recognised methods.
 Insurance provisions are made to cover the future risk on the basis of experience from previous and similar claims.
+These are updated on a yearly basis taking realized costs of claims into account and the Claims Department are continuously updating and monitoring the claim provisions.
 These methods and analyses are subject to the natural uncertainty inherent in estimating future payments, both in terms of size and date of payment.